 Each board member must review their individual register of interests before each board meeting and decision-making committee meeting, submitting any necessary revisions at the start of the meeting.

-All declarations are reviewed every 6 months in accordance with the Register of Interest Policy.
+All declarations are reviewed every 6 months in accordance with the Register of Interests Policy.
 However, each member is required to ensure that their declarations are up to date, and therefore must notify the Secretariat of any changes within 28 days of becoming aware of any change in circumstances.

 All Strategic, Accountability, Investment and Federated Board members (including substitute members) are required to declare interests regarding any items to be discussed at the beginning of meetings, even if the interest is already on the member’s Register of Interests form.
 Such declarations and associated actions taken will be recorded in the minutes of the meeting which are available on the website.